 This article explain the basics of association rules and how to find them using Apriori algorithm.
-The algorithm is implemented in C# and Silverlight and a live demonstration is available below with full source code.
+The algorithm is implemented in JavaScript and C# / Silverlight and a live demonstration is available below with full source code.
+ES2015 version of JavaScript is used.
+ES2015 is a fantastic step forward for the JavaScript with significant features like classes, arrow functions, modules, etc.

 What is Data Mining and Association Rules